Tejas-2607/InfosysSpringBoard2/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not open-source licensed (no MIT/Apache/etc.) because it is an academic/portfolio submission.
+You may study, reference, and learn from the code, but please do not claim it as your own work.
+Authored & Developed by:
+Tejas